 5. Why Are Purple Diamonds Purple?

 Most color diamonds owe their color to some sort of impurity.
-In the case of Purple diamonds, the color is the result of an unusually high presence of Hydrogen.
+In the case of natural purple diamonds, the color is the result of an unusually high presence of Hydrogen.

 6. Where Do Purple Diamonds Come From?